-Hurricane Florence has been the dominant news story for days.
+Hurricanes have been the dominant news stories in recent weeks.
 Seeing the rain and flooding brought memories of May 2010 when we lived in Tennessee.
 Yesterday and today I am posting devotionals that I wrote at that time.

 Yesterday I wrote about the immense amount of rain that fell on Central Tennessee over the weekend.
 The flooding in so many areas is beyond severe – it’s devastating.
 Homes, cars, livestock, belongings and lives have been lost.
 Many didn’t have flood insurance.
 It will take months for the region to recover.

 For those Christians who have been seriously impacted by the flooding, their faith is going to be challenged as they come to grips with their situation.
 Are they going to see God as a villain for allowing this?
 Are they going to retreat in their faith because they just cannot reconcile such events with their understanding of God?
 Or are they going to be thankful to Him because He is with them in this trying time?

 How might a Christian respond when he faces a total loss and his unrighteous neighbor somehow comes through this event unscathed?– particularly if that neighbor throws this fact in His face, “Your Christian faith sure didn’t do you any good in this storm!”